CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 Estimate: 1 hour

-- A user needs a GUI menu system so that they can navigate the program (BUGGY)

-Estimate: 2 hours

-Note: Need action when pressing info, about or guide menu option

 - A user needs the program to visualise the home simulator so that the user can see the devices and rooms (BUGGY)

 Estimate: 5 hours